developer-zebra/developer-zebra-site/src/enterprise-browser/1-4/guide/printingGuide/index.md

 layout: guide.html
 ---
 ## Overview
 Enterprise Browser permits printing via Bluetooth, USB and Wi-Fi from mobile devices running Android and Windows Mobile/CE.
-To facilite USB printing, the Enterprise Browser 1.3 printing API now includes the `CONNECTION_TYPE_USB` parameter.
-The API is otherwise unchanged, and operates in the same way as in prior editions.
+This guide is designed to provide an overview of the steps necessary to enable printing in an Enterprise Browser application.
+Where appropriate, it contains links to details for the calls, methods, parameters, constants and other specifics necessary to build an application using JavaScript and the Zebra printing APIs.

+For more information, please refer to the [Printing Tutorial](/enterprise-browser/1-4/guide/tutorial/printing) and to the Platform Notes section later in this guide. **All code samples are JavaScript**.

+###About USB Printing
-**Printing via USB requires a USB "On-The-Go" (OTG) cable or adapter and one of [Zebra's printers with USB printing support](/enterprise-browser/1-4/?Printers)** or a compatible third-party printer.
+The ability to print via USB was added beginning with Enterprise Browser 1.3 (and higher), and uses the `CONNECTION_TYPE_USB` parameter. **USB printing requires a USB "On-The-Go" (OTG) cable or adapter and one of [Zebra's printers with USB printing support](/enterprise-browser/1-4/#printers)** or a compatible third-party printer.

 Android and Windows Mobile/CE printing is supported via direct USB OTG connection or through a cradle with OTG adapter.
-Windows Mobile/CE devices also must be in 'Host Mode,' which is found under USB Config in the Settings panel.
+Windows Mobile/CE devices also must be in "Host Mode," which is enabled under **USB Config in the Settings panel**.
 Connecting an OTG cable to an Android device invokes host mode automatically.

-This guide is designed to provide an overview of the steps necessary to enable printing in an Enterprise Browser application.
-Where appropriate, it contains links to details for the calls, methods, parameters, constants and other specifics necessary to build an application using JavaScript and the Zebra printing APIs.

-For more information, please refer to the [Printing Tutorial](/enterprise-browser/1-4/guide-tutorial-printing) and to the Platform Notes section later in this guide. **All code samples are JavaScript**.

-## Platform Notes
-### Windows Mobile/CE
+### About Windows Mobile/CE Printing
 Windows Mobile and Windows CE require that the `PrintingService` application is installed and always running whenever the [Printing](/enterprise-browser/1-4/api/printing) and [PrintingZebra](/enterprise-browser/1-4/api/printingzebra) APIs are to be used.
 This service (`PrintingService.cab`) is included with the Enterprise Browser installation, but requires the following Microsoft software to be on the device before the service can be deployed:

 * **For Windows Mobile/CE devices**, the [.NET Compact Framework](http://www.microsoft.com/en-us/download/details.aspx?id=65) must be present before installing the PrintingService app.
 Before downloading .NET CF, it might already be present on the build machine in `C:\Program Files (x86)\Microsoft.NET\SDK\CompactFramework\v3.5\WindowsCE\NETCFv35.wm.armv4i.cab`.